The planetary nebula Abell 48 and its [WN] nucleus: The Planetary Nebula

 To the northwest of the PN there appear to be two faint closely spaced arcs about 30\arcsec\ in extent, with the outermost being 45\arcsec\ from the CSPN (see Figure~\ref{fig:A48_halo}).
-These arc-like structures were first noted by DePew (2011) and there also appears to be evidence of a very faint, discontinuous, elliptical halo on deep continuum-subtracted SHS \ha\ images, discovered as part of the survey of Frew, Boji\v{c}i\'c \& Parker (2012)\footnote{The SHS is an excellent search medium for faint structures surrounding PNe and related objects (see also Miszalski et al. 2012a).}.
+These arc-like structures were first noted by DePew (2011) and there also appears to be evidence of a very faint elliptical halo on deep continuum-subtracted SHS \ha\ images, discovered as part of the survey of Frew, Boji\v{c}i\'c \& Parker (2012)\footnote{The SHS is an excellent search medium for faint structures surrounding PNe and symbiotic stars (see also Miszalski et al. 2012a).}.
 The overall dimensions are about 280\arcsec\ $\times$ 210\arcsec\ in extent, but deep CCD images are needed to confirm them.
 Together, these features may provide evidence for earlier AGB mass-loss events.

-Even though Abell~48 is very close to the Galactic mid-plane, where the density of the interstellar medium (ISM) is highest (Spitzer 1978), the PN has no observable signature of an ISM interaction (Borkowski, Sarazin \& Soker 1990; Soker, Borkowski \& Sarazin 1991; Pierce et al. 2004; Wareing et al. 2006; Wareing 2010; Frew et al. 2011; Ali et al. 2012).
-Therefore the peculiar velocity of the CSPN is likely to be low ($<$40 km/s).
-However, TK13 claim Abell~48 is a runaway star, based on the CSPN's proper motion of 19.5 mas\,yr$^(-1)$ in p.a.
+Even though Abell~48 is close to the Galactic mid-plane, where the interstellar medium (ISM) density is highest (Spitzer 1978), the PN has little signature of an ISM interaction (Soker, Borkowski \& Sarazin 1991; Pierce et al. 2004; Wareing et al. 2006; Wareing 2010; Frew et al. 2011; Ali et al. 2012).
+Therefore the peculiar velocity of the CSPN is likely to be low ($<$40\,\kms).
+In contrast, TK13 claim Abell~48 is a runaway star, based on the CSPN's proper motion of 19.5 mas\,yr$^{-1}$ in p.a.
 222\arcdeg\ from the PPMXL catalogue (Roeser, Demleitner \& Schilbach 2010).
-However the proper motion from the USNO-B1.0 catalogue (Monet et al. 2003), 25.3 mas\,yr$^(-1)$ in p.a.
-342\arcdeg, differs from this value.
-Owing to the faintness of the central star, these catalogue values may be spurious.
+However, this differs from the USNO-B1.0 catalogue value (Monet et al. 2003) of 25.3 mas\,yr$^{-1}$ in p.a.
+342\arcdeg.
+Owing to the faintness of the star, these catalogue values may be spurious.